 It’s not practical, nor advisable, to wash your dog very frequently.

-But the truth is that some dogs are naturally more foul than others, and spraying your dog with pet perfume doesn’t take care of the bacteria that causes the odor.
+The truth is, some dogs are naturally smellier than others.
+Spraying your pup with pet perfume only masks the odor, and it certainly doesn’t take care of the bacteria that causes the bad smell.

-It’s better to build good habits than to break bad ones, so start when your dog is young.
-Begin by doing small steps to avoid overwhelming your dog, after all — you want him to enjoy the process and not the other way around.
+It’s far easier to build good habits than to break bad ones, so start exposing your dog to water when he’s young.
+Begin with small steps to avoid overwhelming your dog, after all, you want him to enjoy the process and not the other way around.

-Avoid washing Fido on the ground as it will be a lot easier to control a dog who’s afraid of water inside a closed tub.
-Plus, a nice warm bath is much more comforting than a stream of water coming out of a hose.
-A dog pool probably won’t work either.
+Avoid washing your dog on the ground.
+It will be a lot easier to control an anxious pup inside a closed tub.
+Also, a nice warm bath is much more comforting than a stream of water coming out of a hose.

 Before bathing your dog, you want him to feel comfortable in an empty bathtub.

 Start by leading your dog to the bathroom using his favorite treats.
 Let him sniff around the tub, and then finally, help him get inside step by step.
 Your dog might be curious or afraid at first.
 Either way, let him get used to the new situation.

 Keep these sessions under 5 minutes though to ensure your dog is progressing rather than digressing.

 Start by giving your dog his food in the same place you’ll bathe him.
 That way, you’ll associate bath time with an enjoyable activity, like eating.